egardner/egardner.github.io/about.md

 ---
 title:
-description: Hi there!
+description: Hello.
 I’m Laurel, a designer of environments and experiences.
 layout: page
 permalink: /about/
 video: true